 The short answer to this question is: no. The long answer: nope, nup, no way, don’t do it!

 That’s not very helpful, is it?
 Let me expand a little on why it is a bad idea to use a gas heater in a tent/caravan/campervan/garage/shed/enclosed space.
-But first, a few facts about gas heaters, such as the little Companion Portable LPG Heater or Portable Propane Heater that we stock.
+But first, a few facts about portable gas heaters.

 What Sort of Gas do They Use?

 Most heaters intended for camping and outdoor use are fuelled by either butane or propane.
 Butane usually comes in small canisters and is most popularly used with those lunchbox-style portable stoves.
 Propane is better known as LPG – liquefied petroleum gas – or LP gas and too comes in small canisters or refillable 1-9kg bottles.
 Yep, the type you use with your BBQ or camping stove.

 Among other differences, butane and propane don’t burn the same.
 Butane burns cleaner than propane and thus doesn’t produce as much carbon monoxide.
 That’s why you hear of some people – chefs in particular – using those lunchbox stoves indoors.
 That said, it does produce carbon monoxide so unless you have really good ventilation in your space, it’s probably best to not use it indoors.
 (Our official line here at Snowys do not use butane or propane/LPG indoors at all.)

 Portable gas heaters – great for keeping your awning or campsite warm, just don’t use one in a poorly ventilated space.